 The decline of klezmer music and dance in America is explored in an article by Zev Feldman.
 He points out that klezmer music was marginalized by the Jewish community and was never supported by Jewish institutions such as schools and synagogues.
 Without this support the music could not survive very long in the transplanted Jewish community.
 Because more secular values were adopted by American Jews, the community also actually chose to discard traditional dances that had previously been associated with orthodox Jewish weddings.

 If you read about shtetl dances or watch old Yiddish movies, you will come to realize that the dances usually involved a good deal of improvisation; i.e. they weren't choreographed dances.
-You will also notice that the dance descriptions in all of the folk dance books are choreographed to suit the recreational dance setting.
-The dances now being taught at the klezmer dance workshops tend to be more like the shtetl versions.
-Hopefully there will soon be videos and books that reflect this.
-Perhaps some of you out in cyber land would like to write descriptions of how you do these dances in your groups.
+You will also notice that the dance descriptions in all of the older folk dance manuals are choreographed to suit the recreational dance setting.
+However, the dances now being taught at the Yiddish dance workshops tend to be more like the shtetl versions with more emphasis on improvisation.